vmware/versatile-data-kit/projects/vdk-plugins/README.md

 Details about ingestion hooks [can be seen here](https://github.com/vmware/versatile-data-kit/blob/main/projects/vdk-core/src/vdk/api/plugin/plugin_input.py#L232).

-You can see an example of [ingest plugin here](https://github.com/vmware/versatile-data-kit/blob/main/examples/ingest-and-anonymize-plugin/plugins/vdk-poc-anonymize/src/vdk/plugin/anonymize/anonymization_plugin.py)
+You can see an example of [an ingest plugin here](https://github.com/vmware/versatile-data-kit/blob/main/examples/ingest-and-anonymize-plugin/plugins/vdk-poc-anonymize/src/vdk/plugin/anonymize/anonymization_plugin.py)

 Ingestion hooks can be used for the following example use-cases (but not limited to them only):